lorenzogallo02/MAGABot2/README.md

 ## Next steps
 - Integrate the autonomous behaviour in the Raspberry and control panel
-- Understand how to create a human-raspberry interaction (an idea could be voice recognition)
+- Understand how to create a human-robot interaction (an idea could be voice recognition)
 - Filter the LIDAR readings to have a clean map of the surroundings